bytemanproject/byteman/contrib/bmunit/README.txt

 File lookup employs the computed test name and/or the test class name to locate the rule script, trying various alternative combinations of these two values.
 If you have configured a lookup directory then files are searched for below that directory.
-Otherwise, System property org.jboss.byteman.contrib.bmunit.script.directory will be checked and, if set, used as the search directory.
+Otherwise, System property org.jboss.byteman.contrib.bmunit.load.directory will be checked and, if set, used as the search directory.
 Failing that the search will proceed using the working directory of the test.